c-elliott96/hackernews/README.md

   2. Sync DB.
 Spawn worker thread to update DB.
 Make sure we aren't locking the DB during this whole thread, only on writes to the database.

   What if instead of attempting to mirror the whole DB, I just start adding "encountered" items to the DB passively?
 Then, as a user navigates, we first check if the item exists in our local db.
 If not, we request it and add it to the DB.

-* [ ] Plan main page

-  Should mimic news.ycombinator.com landing page.
-This will inform controller design and model relationships.

-  Btw, [here's](https://vigneshwarar.substack.com/p/hackernews-ranking-algorithm-how) a write-up on the ranking algorithm, which will be needed.

-  What _is_ the HN main page API endpoint, or sorting method?
-It's not immediately clear.
-Let's make up something and move on.
-Since the HN API talks about `/topstories` first, that's what I'm going to do.

-### Completed

-* [X] Bootstrap project

-  Start with the docker-rails-example

-* [X] Retrieve HackerNews data via the API

-  Create `app/services/hacker_news.rb` to handle API requests

-* [X] Add services/HackerNews tests

-  Add `test/services/hacker_news_test.rb` to test service.
-In the future I'd like to swap RSpec for Minitest.

-* [X] Add ruby lint command to `run`

 ## Database Implementation